-9. The City of McCrory is frequently flooded
+9. Increased flooding in the City of McCrory

 Residential areas in McCrory, Arkansas flood frequently.
 The west side of town receives flow from a Cache River tributary ditch.
 The town receives overland flow from regional runoff and a small Bayou DeView tributary ditch to the east of town.
 The town has experienced interior flooding in 2002, 2003, 2008, 2009, 2010, and 2014 (Fowler, 2015).